ddavis-4/PersonalSite/log.md

 I want to finish this soon I dont think I have much left to do.
 I will soon start work on my Home Lab project again soon.
 I am looking forward to having my own remote environment I can ssh into.
 I am in econ, soon I will populate the rest of this site with my information as I have updated my resume and my linked-in.

 A lot of other sites I have seen are far more advanced, but they are looking to be web designers.
 This is just a project for me to update to show I know how to code, and catch attention.

+I just remember the other site I have up and how it is broken.
+Ill get around to fixing it.
+There is so much to do and so much to learn.